MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/code-optimizations-vscode-extension.md

 1. Make note of:
   - The Application Insights resource name
-  - The account with which you've signed into the Azure portal
+  - The account with which you're signed into the Azure portal

 #### Get the Application ID for your app